nathan-hoche/GAN-MusicGeneration/readme.md

 ### Preprocessing

 In order to use the audio files in the GAN, I first try to use spectrogram.
 But I quickly realized that it was not the best way to do it.
-I tried to make a spectrogram from a sample of the dataset and reverse the process using torchAudio, but I got this result:
+I tried to make a spectrogram from a sample of the dataset and reverse the process using torchAudio (Can be found [here](archive/Reconstruction.ipynb)) , but I got this result:

 ![Spectrogram](data/images/Spectrogram.png)

 As you can see, the reconstruction is not good enough to be used in a GAN.
+So I decided to use the MIDI files, which are a better way to represent music (each note is represented by a number), this type of file is used to reproduce music in a digital way.

 ### Model

 First, In order to learn how to create a GAN, I decided to make a GAN which would be able to generate mnist images.
 I want to specially thanks the authors of [this repository](https://github.com/eriklindernoren/Keras-GAN), which was a big help in my understansing on how to implement GAN.
+(Can be found [here](archive/MNIST-GAN.ipynb))

+After the GAN creation, I tried to create a simple AutoEncoder in order to understand how to use the MIDI files in the GAN.
+But, I quickly realized that I needed more understanding on how to make a GAN for music generation.
+My first try used a simple AutoEncoder with Embedding layers for the notes and duration, but the learning process was not good enough to recover the original music.
+(Can be found [here](archive/SimpleAutoEncoder.ipynb))

 [1] I. J. Goodfellow et al., “Generative Adversarial Networks,” arXiv.org, 2014. https://arxiv.org/abs/1406.2661
 ‌